-MC@NLO is intended primarily for the study of NLO corrections to production cross sections and distributions; NLO corrections to the decays of produced particles are not included.
-As for spin correlations in decays, the situation in version 3.1 is summarized in table 1: they are included for all processes except $t\bar{t}$, ZZ, and WZ production3.
-For the latter processes, quantities sensitive to the polarisation of produced particles are not given correctly even to leading order.
-For such quantities, it may be preferable to use the standard HERWIG MC, which does include leadingorder spin correlations.
+MC@NLO is intended primarily for the study of NLO corrections to production cross sections and distributions.
+NLO corrections to the decays of produced particles are not included.
+In the current version, spin correlations in decays are also neglected, although these will be included in future versions where possible.
+This means that at present quantities sensitive to the polarisation of produced particles are not given correctly even to leading order.
+For such quantities, it may be preferable to use the standard HERWIG MC, which does include spin correlations.

 Particular decay modes of vector bosons may be forced in MC@NLO in the same way as in standard HERWIG, using the MODBOS variables - see sect.
 3.4 of ref.
-[20].
-However, top decays cannot be forced in this way because the decay is treated as a three-body process: the W^{\pm} boson entry in HEPEVT is for information only.
+[19].
+However, top decays cannot be forced in this way because the decay is treated as a three-body process: the $W^{\pm}$ boson entry in HEPEVT is for information only.
 Instead, the top branching ratios can be altered using the HWMODK subroutine - see sect.
 7 of ref.
-[20].
-This is done separately for the t and \bar{t} .
-For example, CALL HWMODK(6,1.D0,100,12,-11,5,0,0) forces the decay $t \rightarrow \nu_e e^+ b$, while leaving \bar{t} decays unaffected.
+[19].
+This is done separately for the t and $\bar{t}$ .
+For example, CALL HWMODK(6,1.D0,100,12,-11,5,0,0) forces the decay $t \to \nu_e e^+ b$ , while leaving $\bar{t}$ decays unaffected.
 Note that the order of the decay products is important for the decay matrix element (NME = 100) to be applied correctly.
-The relevant statements should be inserted in the HERWIG main program (corresponding to mcatnlo_hwdriver.f in this package) after the statement CALL HWUINC and before the loop over events.
-A separate run with CALL HWMODK(-6,1.D0,100,-12,11,-5,0,0) should be performed if one wishes to symmetrize the forcing of t and \bar{t} decays, since calls to HWMODK from within the event loop do not produce the desired result.
+The relevant statements should be inserted in the HERWIG main program (corresponding to mcatnlo\hwdriver.f in this package) after the statement CALL HWUINC and before the loop over events.
+A separate run with CALL HWMODK(-6,1.D0,100,-12,11,-5,0,0) should be performed if one wishes to symmetrize the forcing of t and $\bar{t}$ decays, since calls to HWMODK from within the event loop do not produce the desired result.